Jimerson Town, New York

-Jimerson Town (also spelled Jimersontown and given the Seneca language name tsyo:nya:tih) is a native planned community on the Allegany Indian Reservation within the bounds of Cattaraugus County, New York.
+Jimerson Town, locally referred to as Jimtown, (also spelled Jimersontown and given the Seneca language name tsyo:nya:tih or Jönya:dih, literally: "other side of the swale") is a native planned community on the Allegany Indian Reservation within the bounds of Cattaraugus County, New York.
 Along with Irving on the Cattaraugus Reservation, Jimerson Town is one of two capitals of the Seneca Nation of Indians.

 The United States Census Bureau does not recognize the community and no population estimates are available.
 At the time of its founding in the 1960s, the community was developed with 145 residences, each on one-acre plots.
 It has been developed with several facilities since the 1980s.

 History

 According to attorney Charles Congdon's book The Allegany Oxbow, Jimerson Town is a corruption of Jemison Town, as it was originally established by the heirs of Mary Jemison around the time the Allegany Reservation was laid out.

 Jimerson Town as it is known today was founded in the 1960s adjacent to the City of Salamanca as a resettlement area for some of the more than 600 Seneca displaced as a result of the Kinzua Dam construction.
 It was one of two communities built for this purpose, the other being Highbanks, south of Steamburg.
 Jimerson Town (named after the Jimerson family, a prominent Seneca family in the area) is due west of Salamanca.
 Old Route 17 runs through the community; from 2016 until a "Slow Down Jimtown" campaign lowered the community's speed limit in 2019, stop signs and speed limit signs were posted in both English and Seneca, with U.S. customary measurements used for both.
 It historically has been accessible only through Salamanca; the highway leading west of Jimerson Town was closed to traffic in the 1970s.
 (It was reopened in 2014 after a portion of old Route 17 washed out, stranding several of the westernmost residents; the route west of Jimerson Town remains unmaintained.)
 Loop roads serve the various residences and infrastructure in the area.
 The Allegheny Reservoir terminates near the hamlet and runs adjacent to the community as the Allegheny River.